One Book 2023-2024: Environmental Justice - No Country for Eight-Spot Butterflies: A Lyric Essay and Braiding Sweetgrass

 Consider the databases linked below to find background articles, or overview articles; these are short articles, chapters, or reports from subject-specific encyclopedias, dictionaries, or almanacs where you can get the basic definition, facts, history, and an overview of issues and debates of a topic in easy-to-read and understand articles.

 You can also search your topic in the main search box on the library's homepage.
-This is Primo One Search and it will point you to articles and resources that are housed inside the library as well as inside the library's databases.
-As shown in the search below, you can enter in your simple search terms, then limit the results to narrow just to this kind of background article.
+This is Primo One Search, and it will point you to articles and resources that are housed inside the library as well as inside the library's databases.
+In Primo One Search you can enter in simple search terms, then limit the results to narrow just to this kind of background article by using the limiting tools listed below.

 (click on image to enlarge)